This article will help you to:

 a.
 Download the "Detailed PDF file" from the Workstream account

-Click the link of the "Detailed PDF file" section to download the PDF file summary,
+Click Open link on the Report Download section to download the PDF file summary.

 You may also go to Checkr's account directly and use your Checkr login email/password to login